XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 In earlier versions of iText, we were already able to render Chinese-Japanese-Korean (CJK) glyphs in PDF documents, and had limited support for the right-to-left Hebrew and Arabic scripts.
-With iText 7, we took the next step and went on to create a module that could support the elusive Brahmic scripts.
+With iText 7, we took the next step and went on to create a module that could support the elusive Brahmic scripts, used mostly in the Indian subcontinent.

 A bit of writing history
 ---